freeCodeCamp/guide/src/pages/articles/certificates/create-a-set-of-radio-buttons/index.md

 ---
-title: Create A Set of Radio Buttons
+title: Create a Set of Radio Buttons
 ---
 You can use radio buttons for questions where you want the user to only give you one answer.